‘Two great powers’: Biden, Putin plunge into hours of talks

 Biden first floated the meeting in an April phone call in which he informed Putin that he would be expelling several Russian diplomats and imposing sanctions against dozens of people and companies, part of an effort to hold the Kremlin accountable for interference in last year’s presidential election and the hacking of federal agencies.

 Putin and his entourage arrived first at the summit site: Villa La Grange, a grand lakeside mansion set in Geneva’s biggest park.
-Next were Biden and his team.
-Swiss President Guy Parmelin will greet the two leaders.

-The three spent a moment together in front of the cameras.
-Biden and Putin held a relatively intimate meeting with U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
-Each side had a translator.

-The meeting will then expand to include five senior aides on each side.
+Next came Biden and his team.
+Putin flew into Geneva on Wednesday shortly before the scheduled start of the meeting; Biden — who was already in Europe for meetings with allies — arrived the day before.

-After the meeting concludes, Putin will hold a solo news conference and then Biden will follow suit.
-The White House opted against a joint news conference, deciding it did not want to appear to elevate Putin at a moment when the president is urging European allies to pressure Putin to cut out myriad provocations.
+After the meeting concludes, Putin is scheduled to hold a solo news conference, with Biden following suit.
+The White House opted against a joint news conference, deciding it did not want to appear to elevate Putin at a moment when the U.S. president is urging European allies to pressure Putin to cut out myriad provocations.

 Biden sees himself with few peers on foreign policy.
 He traveled the globe as a member of the Senate Foreign Relations Committee and was given difficult foreign policy assignments by President Barack Obama when Biden was vice president.
 His portfolio included messy spots like Iraq and Ukraine and weighing the mettle of China’s Xi Jinping during his rise to power.

-He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey’s Recep Tayyip Erdogan, whom Biden has labeled an “autocrat,” and conventional politicians like Canada’s Justin Trudeau.
+He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey’s Recep Tayyip Erdogan, whom Biden has labeled an “autocrat,” and more conventional Western leaders including Canada’s Justin Trudeau.

-But with Putin, whom the president has said is a “killer” and has “no soul,” Biden has long been wary.
-At the same time, he acknowledges that Putin — he has remained the most powerful figure in Russian politics over the span of five U.S. presidents — is not without talent.
-Biden this week suggested that he is approaching his meeting with Putin carefully.
+But with Putin, who he has said has “no soul,” Biden has long been wary.
+At the same time, he acknowledges that Putin, who has remained the most powerful figure in Russian politics over the span of five U.S. presidents, is not without talent.

 “He’s bright.
-He’s tough,” Biden told reporters.
+He’s tough,” Biden said.
 “And I have found that he is a — as they say … a worthy adversary.”

 Biden administration officials say they think common ground can be found on arms control.
-International arms control groups are pressing the Russian and American leaders to start a push for new arms control by holding “strategic stability” talks — a series of government-to-government discussions meant to sort through the many areas of disagreement and tension on the national security front.
+International arms control groups are pressing the Russian and American leaders to start a push for new arms control agreements.

-The Russian side has said that the imprisonment of Russian opposition leader Alexei Navalny is an internal political matter and one area where Putin won’t engage Biden.
-But the senior Biden administration official said there “is no issue that is off the table for the president,” suggesting Navalny will come up.
+The Russian side has said that the imprisonment of Navalny, the jailed opposition leader, is an internal political matter and one area where Putin won’t engage on the matter.
+White House officials said, however, Biden intended to bring up the matter.

 The meeting is sure to invite comparisons with President Donald Trump’s 2018 meeting with Putin in Helsinki, where the two leaders held a joint news conference and Trump sided with Russian denials when asked whether Moscow had meddled in the 2016 presidential election.

-Note: This story has been corrected to show that Geneva is not Switzerland’s capital.